stormpath/express-stormpath/docs/source/user_profile.rst

 some basic Bootstrap classes.
 The ``<pre>`` block will leverage Angular's built-in ``json`` filter to show the user object.

-Try it out, see your profile!
+Try It Out, See Your Profile!
 -----------------------------

 Go back to your browser, make sure your logged in and then go to the